Ndahiro987/ntagandasecuritycompanyuganda/README.md

-# ntaganda scurity gruop uganda
+# ntaganda scurity group uganda
 for security hiring in uganda